This is a bit off the beaten path for us as we spend 100's of hours studying the pathways that CBD affects.

-We'll settle for a reduction in chocolate. (check out connection between CBD and chocolate).
+We'll settle for a reduction in chocolate. (check out the connection between CBD and chocolate).

 What does metformin do there!

-Results showed that central administration of metformin significantly reduced food intake and body weight gain, par-ticularly after 4 hours.
+Results showed that the central administration of metformin significantly reduced food intake and body weight gain, particularly after 4 hours.

 Newer studies can now drill down to the exact mechanism.

 For example, one study in mice found:

 In DIO but also in DR rats, metformin treatment induced significant reductions of food intake accompanied by decreases in body weight.

 DIO is short for diet-induced obesity - overfed essentially.

 DR is diet-resistant

 In both groups, they pinpointed how metformin was affecting appetite.